 Original Price Service displays a dynamic check list of the vehicle's options and current prices.
 As you add or remove options, the prices adjust accordingly, reflecting the changes.
 At the end of the process, you have a description of an accurately configured and priced vehicle, which you may view on-screen or print as a PDF (portable document file).
 Additional methods of publishing the information are available as system options.

 The combination of Chrome's configuration logic and the list of what is on or could be on a vehicle means the vehicle price does not count the same features more than once.
 For example, if you select a package that conflicts with a previously selected option, you are alerted and asked to choose which option to add to the vehicle.

 "Because of Chrome Original Price Service, lenders no longer have to spend time on the phone rehashing vehicle details with a dealer," said David Mingle, Chrome's president.
 "Plus, they can now quickly validate those hard-to-read faxed dealer invoices.
 With the high number of car loans crossing a typical desk today, fast turn-around time is a huge benefit."

-The launch of Original Price Service marks an important point in the development of mass customisation.
-The concept of providing product configuration and price data to lenders could be applied to any other sector where the price will vary according to the personalised options selected.
+The launch of Original Price Service marks an important point in the development of mass customization.
+The concept of providing product configuration and price data to lenders could be applied to any other sector where the price will vary according to the personalized options selected.
 In the future, this type of service might be used by mortgage providers where houses are constructed from modular sections, with the total house and mortgage value dependent on the combination of modules selected by the home buyer.
 The mortgage provider could verify the value of the house by inputting the specification on a system similar in concept to Chrome's Original Price Service.